πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Compile error

-Dereferencing a NULL pointer causes a runtime error such as a segmentation fault.
-Always NULL-check before use.
+Dereferencing a NULL pointer causes a runtime error like a segmentation fault.
+Always check for NULL before you use a pointer.

 Share this article